mmgalushka/squids/docs/generator.md

     ]
     ```

-    The most relevant properties are `file_name` and `id`.
-The transformer will read this image file from the folder derived from the stem name of the JSON file.
-For example, if this file is `instances_train.json`, the image is expected to be located in the `.../instances_train` folder.
-The full path to the image is expected to be `dataset/synthetic/instances_train/image1.jpg`
+    The most important properties are `file_name` and `id`.
+The transformer will read this image file from the folder derived from the stem name of the JSON file and `file_name`.
+For example, if the JSON  file is `instances_train.json` and  `file_name` is "image1.jpg", the image is expected to be in the `../instances_train/image1.jpg`.
+The property `id` is used by the transformer to define a record associated with this image.

-    `annotations` property contains a list of bounding boxes, segmentations, and category IDs associated with images.
+    `annotations` property contains a list of items with information about a specific annotation within an image such as bounding box, segmentation, and encapsulated object category.
+Its example is shown below.

     ```json
-    annotations: [
+    "annotations": [
         ...,
         {
             "segmentation": [